|

 1 (2)

-As you can see, standard glass breaks
+As you can see, standard glass breaks apart into large dangerous pieces.

 Standard glass uses an annealing process that forces the glass to cool very rapidly, allowing a company to manufacture more glass in a small amount of time.
 Standard glass is also popular because it can be reworked.
 Cutting, reshaping, polishing edges and drilled holes are some customizations that can be done without breaking or shattering regular glass.
 The downside to the faster annealing process is that the glass is much more fragile.
 Standard glass breaks apart into larger, hazardous and sharper pieces.
 This can be dangerous for a structure with windows closer to the floor where someone could fall through the window or even a front windshield for a vehicle.